PhilomenaMusili/Javascript-Basic-Algorithm-Scripting/README.md

 4. Implement your solution to the problem within the designated function or code block.
 5. Test your solution with sample inputs and verify that it produces the expected outputs.

-Feel free to modify the algorithm folders or create new folders to practice and explore additional algorithmic concepts.
+Just feel free to modify the algorithm folders or create new folders to practice and explore additional algorithmic concepts.

 ## Contributions